gitbito/AI-Automation/documentation/create_code_doc/README.md

 ```

 ## Prerequisites
 - Bito tool must be installed and accessible in the system.
+Available here: https://github.com/gitbito/CLI

 ## Parameters
 - `folder_name`: The name of the folder for which documentation needs to be generated.